 Coombs Lee says even though progress is being made, “it’s like the early days of the women’s movement when women would meet at the kitchen tables of America and talk about their experience…we’re still in the consciousness-raising mode.”

 Having just experienced the excruciating final days with her husband, Diane Rehm doesn’t need her consciousness raised.
 A host who has devoted her public radio career to being an impartial interviewer on the most divisive issues, this one is too personal for her to remain a neutral observer.

-Not only has she devoted one of her recent broadcasts to this wrenching topic — she shared the circumstances surrounding John's death and why he decided to refuse all food and water — she's also writing a book about it, On My Own, that will be out next year.
+Not only has she devoted one of her recent broadcasts to this wrenching topic — she shared the circumstances surrounding John’s death and why he decided to refuse all food and water — she’s also writing a book about it, On My Own, that will be out in February 2016.